DOC-OUSEA-CDO/generative-ai-and-open-data-guidelines-and-best-practices/README.md

     </tr>
   </tbody>
 </table>

+*Table 1: Utilization of Commerce open data in generative AI systems*

 **Training**: Commerce's open data are used to train foundation models, which are large-scale AI models that can be adapted to a wide range of tasks across different domains.
 Foundation models form the backbone of generative AI systems, and the training data they are built on serves as the initial input that helps models formulate patterns, relationships, and associations.
 The quality, diversity, and volume of training data are critical factors in determining a model’s ability to generate accurate and nuanced results.
 In this context, optimizing Commerce open data for generative AI could significantly enhance the training process of generative AI systems by providing a vast, high-quality source of structured and unstructured data.